AR Content Design

 A (Sad) Story

-The adaptation of the old Erie Canal was truly impressive and imaginative, but then the Great Depression came, and Rochester subway never got to reach its full potential.
+The adaptation of the old Erie Canal was truly impressive and imaginative, but then the Great Depression came, and Rochester subway never reached its full potential.

-Naomi or Jorge or Val or me running through the dark subway tunnel while accidentally leaving the camera screen on.
+Naomi or Jorge or Val or me running through the dark subway tunnel with a single light source.

 What happened to the subway tunnel?

 Pretty much nothing.
 While the city filled parts of the abandoned subway tunnel to make way for other constructions, the 1.7 mile-long section (formerly the Erie Canal bed) that lies in downtown Rochester remains empty and closed.

 As the city council debates whether to fill the tunnel or revitalize it, Rochester residents have come to accept the Subway as part of their history.

 Graffiti artists, especially, have been filling the dark tunnel with vibrant writings over the years.

 Naomi first had the idea to do something for the abandoned subway tunnel when she learned about and visited the place.
 Then we took a group trip down into the tunnel with our tiny phone flashes, and were amazed by all the graffiti pieces hiding in the dark.